-Embedding: Text, tree, or visual-spatial representations for formulas and/or subexpressions are embedded in vector spaces.
-Nearestneighbor search using vector similarity identify candidates.

-Other: Use images or other representations not described above.
+- Embedding: Text, tree, or visual-spatial representations for formulas and/or subexpressions are embedded in vector spaces.
+Nearest-neighbor search using vector similarity identifies candidates. - Other: Use images or other representations not described above.

 Example 4.1 compares the formulas $y = x^2$ and y = x in different representations.
-At top-left we see a text based representations, where we have two lists of tokens produced by linearizing SLTs represented in LaTeX.
-At top-right we have operator and symbol layout trees at left and right respectively.
-Finally, at bottom we see the formulas represented as vectors (points) in a 3d embedding space.
+At top-left we see a text based representation, where we have two lists of tokens produced by linearizing SLTs represented in IATEX.
+At the top-right we have operator and symbol layout trees at left and right respectively.
+Finally, at the bottom we see the formulas represented as vectors (points) in a 3d embedding space.
 Such a representation can be created from text, tree, or other representation.
-The specific positions
+The specific positions of vectors depend upon training data and the training tasks, learning algorithms, and loss functions used for embedding.